Research and Clinical Trials

-After we remove brain tissue during surgery, Dr. William Dobyns studies the tissue samples to learn more about the links between genes and epilepsy.
-Dobyns is a medical geneticist and pediatric neurologist at Seattle Children’s Center for Integrative Brain Research.
+After we remove brain tissue during surgery, Dr. Ghayda Mirzaa studies the tissue samples to learn more about the links between genes and epilepsy.
+Mirzaa is a medical geneticist and pediatric neurologist at Seattle Children’s Center for Integrative Brain Research.
 He checks the samples for genetic changes (mutations) linked to epilepsy.

 We can compare genetic findings with images of a child’s brain.
 This improves how we interpret the images.
 Over time, this work will help us tell which types of imaging are most useful for understanding a child’s condition and planning treatment.
 For some children, this could mean a way to get the information using noninvasive methods.
 When invasive methods are necessary, it could also mean using them in much more targeted ways.

 With genetic research, Seattle Children’s doctors and scientists are also working to answer questions like: